Lobster Tail Recipe

 Expert Tips & Tricks

 Do not skimp on the butter.
 This helps the meat retain its moisture.
+In addition, lobster is traditionally served buttery.

 Do not over bake this lobster tail recipe!
 Lobster is done when meat is opaque but not rubbery.